Milillo-lab/Transmission_Lines/README.md

 ## Run the code

-### 1. Download Data (opera displacement data)

-Requires Earthdata Login credentials.
-People must first create an Earthdata account, and then use the account and password to log in.
+### 1. Download Data (People must first create an Earthdata account, and then use the account and password to log in.)

+Run this code in your terminal.
+It requires Earthdata Login credentials.

 ```Bash
 python download_opera_disp_data.py
 ```
-Execution in your terminal or Jupyter notebook, using placeholders (<...>) where you must provide your specific file paths.

 ### 2. Opera Data Process